WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Personal Items

-Like basic toiletries, emergency cash, medical devices (if any).
+Like basic toiletries, emergency cash, and medical devices (if any).

 Emergency Items

-First aid kit, emergency contact number, list medical conditions, list medications, and a flashlight.
+First aid kit, emergency contact number, list of medical conditions, list of medications, and a flashlight.

 Miscellaneous